integr-abile/axesscleaner/README.md

 In order to use ```axesscleaner.py``` you need

 * python  Python 2 >=2.7.9 or Python 3 >=3.4  (https://www.python.org)
+    * For windows user, please select the installer.exe (32 or 64 bit) and select also the PATH installation option.
 * pip (https://pip.pypa.io/en/stable/installing/)
 * For the pdflatex version, you need a working tex distribution.
     * TexLive